Seasonal Flu and Vaccine

 The flu vaccine works most of the time.
 Each year's flu vaccine fights the 4 most common flu viruses for that year.
 If they come in contact with a different flu virus, they could still get the flu.
-But getting the flu vaccine is always better than not getting it.
+One benefit to the flu vaccine is that even if you do become infected with flu, symptoms are often more mild compared to those who are unvaccinated.
+Getting the flu vaccine is always better than not getting it.

 The inactive flu viruses in the vaccine trick the body into thinking it is being infected, so the body builds immunity against the flu.
 Then, if a real flu virus tries to infect that person, their body is ready to fight against it.

 Yes, but even if you get the flu, the vaccine can help lessen the symptoms.
 The flu vaccine takes about two weeks to work.